 If this is you and you want to find out more then keep reading, you are definitely in the right place!

-Remember this is only advised to be used with babies with non IgE mediated reaction (delayed).
-This will have been diagnosed via a food challenge.
-This advice is not for babies with IgE-mediated allergies (immediate reaction to dairy foods) that have been diagnosed via a blood or skin prick test.
+As I’m writing this the milk ladder is only generally advised to be used with babies with non IgE mediated reaction (delayed).
+This will have been diagnosed via a milk challenge.
+This advice is generally not for babies with IgE-mediated allergies (immediate reaction to dairy foods) that have been diagnosed via a blood or skin prick test.
 You should speak with your health professional for more support if this is the case.
+There is some new evidence and I am supporting babies who have an IgE allergy to milk protein but this is in special circumstances.

 This BLOG is available as a FREE PDF download – Click on the link below to get it straight to your inbox.